 It’s made of stainless steel, holds up to 12 ounces of liquid, and can keep your child’s favorite liquids cold for up to 12 hours.
 We also really like that it has an integrated carry handle so smaller hands can keep a good grip on it.

 - Hygienic push-button lid protects the straw from nasty germs and exposure.

 - Stainless steel thermos system keeps liquids cold for 12 hours.

 - Integrated carry handle is perfect for little hands.

 - You’ve got a lot of different parts with this bottle, so there’s more to clean, and children might lose the pieces if they take it apart.

 Your toddler won’t be able to break this, no matter how hard they try!
 There’s a no-slip cover to help their little hands hold on more securely, which is great for parents who worry about their child’s toes getting smashed by a falling bottle.

 You can’t use this for hot drinks, but it does an excellent job insulating your cold drinks, and can keep ice cubes solid for 24 hours.

 It has a straw to drink from, and comes in some bright, fun colors to interest your child.

 - This bottle keeps your drink cold for up to a day.

 - It holds 24 ounces, which is a bit much for smaller children.

 6. Anature Stainless Steel Water Bottle

 These are brightly colored and hold 9 ounces, which is just the perfect amount of liquid for a child.
 Plus, since there aren’t any childish characters on these bottles, so they’ll still be cool enough to use as your child grows up and gets pickier.

-This double wall bottle is vacuum insulated, which means it will keep the water cold for hours.
+This double wall bottle is vacuum insulated, which means it will keep the water cold all day.
 If you want to change it up a bit during the winter and use it for hot chocolate on a cold day, it’ll keep your drink hot for around 10 hours.

 - You won’t get that annoying metallic taste to your water.